mirzawaqasahmed/f5-big-iq-lab/docs/class01/module3/lab2.rst

     # ansible-playbook -i notahost, delete_http_bigiq_app.yaml -vvvv

 Connect as **olivia** (select Auth Provider local) and check on BIG-IQ the application has been correctly deleted.

-.. note :: If you have time, you can try to deploy another application type using other Ansible modules (e.g. bigiq_application_fasthttp, bigiq_application_fastl4_tcp, bigiq_application_https_offload, bigiq_application_https_waf)